RTÉ News: 2010s

 On 12 January 2015, RTÉ dropped the Monday night edition of Prime Time replaced by Claire Byrne Live.

 On 27 October 2017, RTÉ launched its News Archives Collection not filled much after Christmas Eve 2020 (7 March 1985 – 31 December 1990).
 Plans to close the gaps on missing dates only 14 clips were filled between June 2021 and April 2022.
-But plans to upload film news (31 December 1961 – 6 March 1985) or (1991–1999) on video tape should be decided in late May or early June 2022 via RTÉ Archives.
+But plans to upload film news (31 December 1961 – 6 March 1985) or (1991–1999) on videotape should be decided in late May or early June 2022 via RTÉ Archives.

 In the summer of 2018, RTÉ announced their plan to refurbish and overhaul their news output in early 2019.
 RTÉ confirmed that they would be putting out to tender a contract worth close to €1.7 million to refurbish and renovate their news studio "Studio 3" at RTÉ Television Centre in Dublin.
-The overhaul would see the studio being redesigned, with a smaller news desk area and a larger second presentation area, along with new lighting, graphics, music and presentation.
+The overhaul would see the studio being redesigned, with a smaller news desk area and a larger second presentation area, along with new lighting, graphics, music, and presentation.

 On 15 December 2018, RTÉ News moved out of Studio 3 into a temporary studio (Studio 2) at the television centre.
 Work then commenced on refurbishing and overhauling Studio 3.

 The refurbished Studio 3 of RTÉ was relaunched on 28 January 2019.
-Jon Williams, RTÉ News & Current Affairs Managing Director, said: "The new studio and design builds on the themes that have made RTÉ Ireland’s number one choice for TV News – bringing our audiences stories from across the world and around the corner.I’m particularly thrilled that "O’Donnell Abú" will again herald the news of the day – and grateful to the RTÉ National Symphony Orchestra for their interpretation of an iconic piece of music.
+Jon Williams, RTÉ News & Current Affairs Managing Director, said: "The new studio and design builds on the themes that have made RTÉ Ireland's number one choice for TV News – bringing our audiences stories from across the world and around the corner.
+I'm particularly thrilled that "O'Donnell Abú" will again herald the news of the day – and grateful to the RTÉ National Symphony Orchestra for their interpretation of an iconic piece of music.
 The star of the news is the news – and I'm delighted that the audiences to RTÉ News will reap a dividend from last year's land sale."

+2020s

-On 30 May 2022, Claire Byrne Live was axed after 7 years.
+On 30 May 2022, Claire Byrne Live was axed and canceled after seven years.

+October to December 2022, it was called Monday Night Live but Upfront with Katie Hannon was the official replacement on Monday 30 January 2023.
+After 2 years axed on Monday 26 May 2025.

 Programming

-RTÉ News and Current Affairs is responsible for all the news bulletins on RTÉ One, TG4, RTÉ Radio 1, RTÉ 2fm, RTÉ lyric fm, RTÉ News Now, RTÉ Raidió na Gaeltachta, and RTÉ Europe.
-The division also provides written news updates on RTÉ's teletext service, Aertel, RTÉ Mobile and RTÉ.ie.
+RTÉ News and Current Affairs is responsible for all the news across all RTÉ broadcasting and online services. along with providing news to TG4.
 General news bulletins on TV and radio are usually branded as RTÉ News.

 RTÉ News faces competition from within Ireland and abroad.
-For local news Virgin Media News provides competition in the television sector; as do Newstalk, Today FM and 4fm in the radio sector.
+National news competitors include Virgin Media News on TV and Bauer Media Audio Ireland on Radio (via Newstalk and Today FM).
 As Ireland is a predominantly English-speaking nation, international news channels (CNBC Europe, CNN International, EuroNews, France 24, BBC News, Sky News, etc.) compete with RTÉ with regards television news coverage of international events.
 Despite this competition, however, RTÉ News remains the most popular source of news in Ireland.
+RTÉ News and the Irish Times remain the two most trusted media outlets in Ireland.